wibus-wee/ns-docs/src/development/interface.md

 ## Comments API

-**First point**: In front-end processing, the `isOwner` field needs to be set to `1` in the POST request if the owner is not present.
+**First point**: In frontend processing, the `isOwner` field needs to be set to `1` in the POST request if the owner is not present.

 > This is the first layer of protection to impersonate the host comment; The second layer will appear in the previous 2 headers setting, with Token authentication, to protect owner comments

-**Second point**: you need to do the first layer of `XSS protection`, although the back end has done a layer of XSS protection, but to improve security, please be sure to do XSS processing in the frontend
+**Second point**: you need to do the first layer of `XSS protection`, although the backend has done a layer of XSS protection, but to improve security, please be sure to do XSS processing in the frontend

-**Third point**: It is recommended to get the `ipAddress` and the `userAgent` to fill it into the POST form before issuing the request to improve the back-end response speed, but this is limited by the *visitor aspect*.
+**Third point**: It is recommended to get the `ipAddress` and the `userAgent` to fill it into the POST form before issuing the request to improve the backend response speed, but this is limited by the *visitor aspect*.

 > You can also choose not to fetch the IP and user agent for this request.